Denver Estate Planning Lawyers

 Wills & Trusts

 Wills and trusts are often used in estate planning to protect assets and ensure that the intended recipients are awarded the money or property you intend for them.
-At Colorado Employee Advocates, our Denver attorneys offer comprehensive estate planning services that include creating and updating trusts and wills.
+At Colorado Employee Advocates, our Denver wills and trusts attorneys offer comprehensive estate planning services that include creating and updating trusts and wills.
 We can help you prepare a will, set up a trust, and make important decisions to protect your assets and reduce tax liability.

 A will is a legal document that spells out how you want your money, property, and possessions to be distributed after your death.
 Depending on the size of your estate and number of beneficiaries, wills can range from a simple, single page to a complex and lengthy document.
 We are prepared to offer advice and guidance to ensure that your will meets all legal requirements and accurately conveys your wishes.